bevyengine/bevy-website/content/contribute/project-information/working-groups.md

 Controversial PRs are still `X-Controversial`, but with a sign-off-in-priniciple, things should go more smoothly.

 If work peters out and the initiative dies, Maintainers can wind down working groups (in consultation with SMEs and the working group itself).
-This is normal and expected: projects fail for all sorts of reasons!
+This is normal and expected— projects fail for all sorts of reasons!
-However, it's important to both keep the number of working groups relatively small and ensure they're active: they serve a vital role in onboarding new contributors.
+However, it's important to both keep the number of working groups relatively small and ensure they're active, since they serve a vital role in onboarding new contributors.

 Once your implementation work laid out in your initial design doc is complete, it's time to wind down the working group.